Seagate/cortx/doc/community-build/docker/cortx-all/README.md

 This document provides step-by-step instructions to build CORTX binaries and container images.

 ## Prerequisites
+- Please create Linux VM with CentOS 7.9 or Rocky Linux 8.4 with below minium requirements.
+    - RAM: 8GB
+    - Processor: 4

+- Please ensure following minimum disk space is available.
+    - 70GB : Docker Home Directroy.
+Default docker home directory is /var/lib/docker.
+You can modify it based on disk layout.
+    - 30GB : /mnt .
+We use this directoy as part build process.
+You can use /mnt from system disk if it enough space is available.

 - Git >= 2.27.0 .
 Please refer [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) document.
 You can also use below commmand to install Git.
   ```
   yum install git -y
   ```

 - Docker >= 20.10.10 .
 Please refer [Install Docker Community Edition](https://docs.docker.com/engine/install/centos/) steps.
 Validate docker version on system.
     ```